 But that's not all.

-If you want to increase your vitamin C intake, including Kiwi in your diet is a good strategy.
+If you want to increase your Vitamin C intake, including Kiwi in your diet is a good strategy.

 But that's not all.

-In addition you can also count on the presence of Vitamin A (22% DDR), Vitamin B9 and Potassium.
+In addition, you can also count on the presence of Vitamin A (22% DDR), Vitamin B9 and Potassium.

-It is true, the famous Strawberries are also on this list.
+It's true, the famous Strawberries are also on this list.

-That's 32 Kcal for every 100g where 91% is water and 8% carbohydrates.
+There are 32 Kcal for every 100g of which 91% is water and 8% carbohydrates.

 Although Orange is the food most associated with Vitamin C, as you can see, it is not exactly the one with the highest concentration.

-Moreover, as in the case of strawberries, there is not much to say about this fruit.
+Otherwise, as in the case of strawberries, there is not much to say about this fruit.

-Your current food probably already does.
+Your current diet probably already does this.

-Finally, these are just some of the various foods rich in this vitamin, not all of them.
+Finally, these are just some of the many foods rich in this vitamin, not all of them.